Everything you need to dress-up like Jem, Pizzazz or Synergy

 of the line.
 Two new lower price Jem dolls, lower

 Match) fashions were revealed in the 1988 Pre-Toy

 Fair Catalog.
 The Stingers and Hollywood Jem was

-waiting in the wing, but fashion assortments were
+waiting in the wing, but the regular fashion assortments

-in March 1987, before the themes could be expanded.
+down in March 1987, before the themes could be

-and the Hollywood Jem assortment never made it
+Jem assortment never made it to the prototype

-have seen new updated fashions for our favorite
+so we wouldn’t have seen new updated fashions

 The International/World Tour fashions never made

 was dropped pretty early on with the Misfits.